BhaskarTrivedi/Intel-Aero-Drone/Unboxing/readme.md

 This is my first try with drone.
 At this point of time I don't have any knowledge with drone or robot programming but as we all know robot and drone is future and it is coming a bit earlier this time to us so it's good if we start learning it right now.

-Considering this in mind i have order Intel aero drone ready to fly, which is designed for professional developer.
+Considering this in mind, I have order Intel aero Ready to Fly drone(RFD) , which is designed for professional developer.
 It can be used for application development and drone learning.
 We can flash linux onto it and use it for development.

 I have made unboxing video and sharing it you guys......